 Generally, three-digit zip codes that are near in value are geographically near within a state.
 Furthermore, the U.S. Postal Service locates regional mail distribution centers at the three-digit level.
 Thus, the boundaries tend to be a compromise between geographic size and population size.

-The 1995 sample was drawn by a procedure that retained most of the 1994 hospitals, while allowing hospitals new to the frame an opportunity to enter the 1995 NIS.
+The 1997 sample was drawn by a procedure that retained most of the 1995 hospitals while allowing hospitals new to the frame an opportunity to enter the 1997 NIS.
+(Note: The 1996 NIS was not selected through a sampling procedure but was constructed as the subset of 1995 NIS hospitals that continued to supply data in 1996).

 Consequently, a recursive procedure was developed to update the sample from year to year in a way that properly accounted for changes in stratum size, composition, and sampling rate.
 The goal of this procedure was to maximize the year-to-year overlap among sample hospitals, yet keep the sampling rate constant for all hospitals within a stratum.